vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_108_variables.md

 $ x=5; sed -n ${x}p slices.txt
 ```

-Arguably not the easiest syntax to read, but it is you who signed TODO for the course "Ancient spells and mystical rituals", after all.
+Arguably not the easiest syntax to read, but it is you who signed up for the course "Ancient spells and mystical rituals", after all.
 Wait a minute, what do you mean you just wanted to be a programmer?
-Where is the difference?
+What is the difference?

 After variables, command substitution is one of the features you will use the most if you get into bash scripting.
 Command substitution simply means that you assign to a variable the full output of a command, and this is used often because it allows you to manipulate that output, to loop over its parts, and in general to use it creatively.